Malpractice (TV series): Series 2

+Broadcast

+Series 1 began airing on 23 April 2023 on ITV and ITVX.

+The second series began on ITV1 on Sunday 4 May 2025.

 Reception

 Series 1: Lucy Mangan of The Guardian awarded the first episode four stars out of five, praising the writing and topicality of the series.
 Anita Singh in The Telegraph also gave it four stars out of five, highlighting the quality of the acting.
 Sean O'Grady from The Independent gave the first episode three out of five stars, commending the fusion of hospital drama with a style of police procedurals, but found Lucinda Edwards unengaging as a protagonist.